magomimmo/modern-cljs/doc/tutorial-07.md

 ```

 Now compile the new build as usual by launching `lein cljsbuild once
-prod` and then list the content of `resources/public/js`.
+prod` and then list the contents of `resources/public/js`.

 ```bash
 ls -lah resources/public/js/